jeog/TDAmeritradeAPI/README_STREAMING.md

 QuotesSubscriptionField field = QuotesSubscriptionField_last_price;
 ```

-*The Python versions are defined as class variables of the particular subcription object in the form of FIELD_[], e.g*
+The Python versions are defined as class variables of the particular subcription object in the form of FIELD_[], e.g:
 ```
 [Python]
 class stream.QuotesSubscription(_SubscriptionBySymbolBase):